 One thing that roughhousing with your children before bed does is boost connection with you.
 When a child feels close to their trusted caregiver and feels like they have spent quality time together, it can help reduce separation struggles at bedtime.
 Put away your phone or other distractions and make this special time with your child really about being together and playing.
 This will help the rest of your bedtime routine.

-3. Add Playfulness at the Start of the Routine
+3. Add Playfulness to the Beginning of the Bedtime Routine

 Introduce rough and tumble play into your child’s bedtime routine at the beginning of the routine – at least 40 minutes before bed.
 Starting and ending early will give your child a chance to calm down as they continue with the rest of their routine: brush their teeth, put on their pyjamas, etc. If you have a child who has a hard time calming down after they are worked up, I would suggest setting a timer.
 This could be a timer on your phone, a kitchen timer, or even a sand timer.
 You can let them know that they will have this special time for 5 minutes, and when the timer goes off, it’s going to be time to brush their teeth and continue with the rest of the bedtime routine.